 The hinge has also been redesigned, becoming more useful thanks to its new capability of various positions and the device is slimmer when folded too, making for a much nicer looking device overall.

-The internal hardware is expected to be updated for the Z Fold 2 as well - as is the case with any successor - and its camera setup is expected to improve over the Fold too, though we are still waiting on the spec confirmations.
+The internal hardware has been updated for the Z Fold 2 as well - as is the case with any successor - and its camera setup might have lost a few megapixels but that's not to say the results won't be better.

-We will update this feature when we have all the details of the Galaxy Z Fold 2.
-For now, check out our Samsung Galaxy Z Fold 2 feature for all the latest.
+We will update this feature when we have reviewed the Galaxy Z Fold 2 in full.
+For now, check out our Samsung Galaxy Z Fold 2 feature for more in depth information about the device.